Birthgap — global fertility and the timing of parenthood

 Total Fertility Gap (TFG)

 In 2024, North Macedonia’s TFG is 31.2% (equivalent to a TFR of 1.42).
 There has been a slight increase since 2023 (up 1.9pp).
 Over the past five years, the Total Fertility Gap has been falling; the 2020–2024 average is 32.3%.
 Against the oldest decade baseline on record (2020s, 32.3%), the TFG stands lower by about 1.1pp.
+Globally ranking is not available because the country is outside the current rankable comparison set.
+Within Europe ranking is not available because the country is outside the current rankable comparison set.

 Total Fertility Gap (TFG) over the decades